-Form Frequency Noise and vibration information to be provided Emergency OOH construction works As required GLC will notify the EPA's Environment Line as soon as practicable and submit a report to the EPA by 2:00pm on the next business day after the emergency works, detailing requirements in L5.5(b).
+Form Frequency Noise and vibration information to be provided Construction Monitoring Program Reports 6-monthly Results of the Noise and Vibration Monitoring undertaken within that period Emergency OOH construction works As required GLC will notify the EPA's Environment Line as soon as practicable and submit a report to the EPA by 2:00pm on the next business day after the emergency works, detailing requirements in L5.5(b).
 GLC will provide SM notification of any emergency works undertaken as per the Project Deed, as well as the Planning Secretary, ER and AA in accordance with D37(a).
 Noise or vibration complaint response As required Noise or vibration monitoring data collected in response to a complaint.
 Details recorded would include, how the work was being carried out at the time, as well as any onsite mitigation.
 SM West Compliance Tracking Program 6 monthly GLC will provide Sydney Metro and the ER with evidence demonstrating compliance for each MCoA and REMM requested for the relevant reporting period.